251027-Java/P2-feedback.fm-deployed/.jenkins/README.md

 just init-jenkins
 ```

 This will create the Jenkins server with the necessary plugins installed and minimal configuration.
-After running this command, there will be additional instructions output to the terminal that should be completed to finish the set up which will briefly be discussed in this guide.
+After running this command, there will be additional instructions output to the terminal that should be completed to finish the set up, which will briefly be discussed in this guide.
 If you want to see those instructions at any point, use `just instructions`.

 ### Jenkins API Token and Jenkins CLI

 Using the Jenkins CLI allows for remote use, scriptability, and interaction with the Jenkins server through the terminal.
 In order to send commands to a Jenkins server, you need an API token.
-A password could also be used rather than an API token, but for security management, it's recommended to use an API token as multiple can be made and also be deleted if necessary.
+A password could also be used rather than an API token, but for security management, it's recommended to use an API token as multiple can be made and deleted if necessary.

 To create an API token for a user, go to `<jenkins-url>/user/<username>/security` in your browser where `<jenkins-url>` is the URL to the Jenkins server and `<username>` is the name of the user, e.g. `http://localhost:8080/user/admin/security`.
 After creating the token, copy the token and set the `JENKINS_API_TOKEN` variable in the `.env` file to the token.